The Delicious Crescent

 Instructions

-• Prep: Position the rack in center of oven and preheat to 350 degrees Fahrenheit.
-Prepare the baking sheet by lining with parchment paper.
+• Prep: Position oven rack in the center and preheat to 350°F. Line a baking sheet with parchment paper.

 • Wet Ingredients: In a large bowl, combine melted butter and sugar.
-Then add eggs, ground aniseed, vanilla extract, almond extract and combine.
+Add eggs, ground anise, vanilla extract, and almond extract.
+Mix well.

-• Topping: Whisk egg white in a small bowl and brush over top and sides of the logs.
-Scatter almond slices and raw sugar on the top and press down gently.
+• Add Topping: Whisk egg white in a small bowl and brush over logs.
+Sprinkle sliced almonds and raw sugar on top, pressing gently.

-• Store: Transfer to rack and cool.
-The biscotti should be very dry and crunchy.
-Store in airtight container at room temperature.
+• Cool & Store: Cool completely on a rack.
+Biscotti should be dry and crunchy.
+Store in an airtight container at room temperature.

 Notes